mohammadalnajar/connect_four_game_py/README.md

 - The game also ends when the board is full and neither player has four in a row.
 - When the game ends, the game can be restarted.

+---
 - Win vertical:
 ![the game](./gifs/vertical.gif)

+---

 - Win diagonal:

 ![the game](./gifs/angle.gif)

+---
 - The game has also validations:

 ![the game](./gifs/validation.gif)

+- Building this small game was really helpful for me to understand a lot of concepts in programming in addition to learning a lot of python.